bcavileer/reflections/README.md

 ```

-##Optionally control the associations
+##Control the associations types for remapping
 ```
 user1.map_associations_to(user2, types: %w(belongs_to has_and_belongs_to_many))
 ```
-##Optionally control updating of associations
+##Control updating of associations

 ```
 user1.map_associations_to(user2) do |record, association|